 4: Inspect Your Mower Blades for Unbalanced Blades

 Look at your mower blades.
-An unbalanced blade can be cause vibration.
+An unbalanced blade can cause vibration.
 A blade can become unbalanced when it is worn more on one side than the other.
-This can be caused from sand wearing it out unevenly or from being sharpened incorrectly.
+This can be caused by sand wearing it out unevenly or from being sharpened incorrectly.

 You can read more about inspecting and sharpening your blades here.

 If you have recently replaced your blades, make sure you installed them correctly using the correct length blade and center hole size.
 It’s important to install balanced blades.